 Statistics on why startups work with software development vendors

 Last year we conducted a survey targeting founders, co-founders, and CTOs of startups and scaleups.
-We wanted to know, how many of them use the services of software development companies, why they do it, or why they don’t.
+We wanted to know, how many of them use software development services vendors, why they do it, or why they don’t.
 Here's what we've found.

 One in two startups/scaleups choose services of a software development company